honkitng/cryoEM_scripts/README.md

 1. Edit user specified inputs
 2. Run script from command line
-3. Add boxes around areas you wish to crop
+3. Add boxes around areas you wish to crop (boxes not visible in current version)
 4. Close GUI and all images should be saved to the specified directory

 ### Requirements: